laouer/albert/README.md

 * Training SentencePiece model for producing vocab file, I used 30000 words from this model on French wikipedia corpus.
 The SPM model was trained by [SentencePiece](https://github.com/google/sentencepiece)
   * To train spm vocab model You need to build&Install sentencePiece not only the python module

-### The dump wiki corpus
+### Preprocessing the wiki corpus dump

-First step is to get your corpus: I choosed the wikipedia corpus as it globally clean and rich. <https://dumps.wikimedia.org/mirrors.html>
+First step is to get your corpus: I have choosen the wikipedia corpus as it globally clean and rich. <https://dumps.wikimedia.org/mirrors.html>

 1. Get your the articles-multistream (from a suitable mirror) example: